 Posts continue to optimise their operations.
 The average operating margin remained steady in 2019 as strong competition and cost pressures offset gains from widespread efficiency initiatives.
-The industry is also investing in the future.
-Capital expenditure as a share of total revenue increased in 2018 as posts looked to automate mail sorting, expand e-commerce capacity and improve IT infrastructure.
-Acquisitions have also helped posts seek international growth.
+The industry is also investing in tomorrow: capital expenditure as a share of total revenue remained high in as posts looked to automate mail sorting, expand e-commerce capacity and improve IT infrastructure.
+And acquisitions by postal operators have helped bolster their international revenues.

-Now in its eleventh edition, this year’s IPC Global Postal Industry Report provides a more comprehensive view of the postal industry than ever before.
-We analyse 50 posts from Asia Pacific, Europe, North America and BRICS countries, as well as integrators FedEx and UPS.
+Now in its twelfth edition, this year’s IPC Global Postal Industry Report provides a more comprehensive view of the postal industry than ever before.
+We analyse 53 posts from Asia Pacific, Europe, Latin America and North America, as well as integrators FedEx and UPS.
 We continue our broad analytical coverage, from detailed performance comparisons across posts to tracking key market and industry trends.
 Moreover, our “In Focus” articles explore how posts are moving up the e-commerce value chain into online marketplaces and solving challenges in urban logistics, as well as gauging the global impact of the COVID-19 crisis and how the industry has rapidly adjusted operations in response.